-- Ensure that perpetrators are listened to acknowledging that they are sometimes themselves victims of bullying and abuse. - Ensure that strategies are put in place to support individual needs. - Ensure perpetrators are consulted, and kept involved and informed. - Implement appropriate sanctions and learning programmes for example: - o counselling/instruction in alternative ways of behaving - rewards/positive reinforcement for young people in order to promote change and bring unacceptable behaviour under control - adult mediation between the perpetrator and the victim (provided this is safe for the victim) - o fixed periods of exclusion - o permanent exclusion (in extreme cases which may involve violence)
+- Ensure that perpetrators are listened to acknowledging that they are sometimes themselves victims of bullying and abuse. - Ensure that strategies are put in place to support individual needs. - Ensure perpetrators are consulted, and kept involved and informed. - Implement appropriate sanctions and learning programmes for example: - Counselling/instruction in alternative ways of behaving. - Rewards/positive reinforcement for young people in order to promote change and bring unacceptable behaviour under control. - Adult mediation between the perpetrator and the victim (provided this is safe for the victim). - Fixed periods of exclusion. - Permanent exclusion (in extreme cases which may involve violence).